Challenge level: 3 out of 5

 Our unique adventure starts when we meet in the Swiss capital of Zürich.
 A little different from most of our other challenges, you organise your own flight to Switzerland.
 You’re likely to get a better deal booking your flight to Zürich yourself and it means you can choose the most convenient and direct flight to suit your circumstances.
+However, we can organise your flights to and from Zurich at an additional cost.
 Upon touching down in Zürich, you meet our local ground handler at the airport and catch a short transfer to our comfortable hotel.
-Tonight, you’re free to make your own dinner arrangements.
-You may choose to grab something on your journey to Switzerland or in Zürich.
-We recommend the latter, so that you can make the most of the authentic Swiss cuisine (besides Toblerone!).

 Meeting as a group this morning, we enjoy breakfast and a quick bike fitting at the hotel.
 Geared up to start our challenge, we meet our local guides and cycle towards Lake Constance, a beautiful lake at the foot of the Alps that borders Switzerland, Germany and Austria.
 Constance-ly mesmerised by the pristine natural scenery, we take a ferry across the border to Meersburg in the southwestern German state of Baden-Württemberg.
 Meersburg (meaning “Castle on the Sea”) is a gorgeous medieval town, which is home to two castles and surrounded by vineyards.
 Hopping back on our bikes here, we follow a picturesque route around the eastern part of Lake Constance which is called the "Upper Lake" or "Obersee".
 Along the way, we’re treated to spectacular surroundings of the lake and the Alps, until we finally reach our hotel in the major town of Lindau.
 Also lying on the Obersee, Lindau is known for its old town on Lindau Island and hosts a variety of architecture, from the Gothic Altes Rathaus (Old Town Hall) to a 12th Century watchtower, to more modern European shops and hotels, this is the perfect place to spend our first night in Germany.